-How to make the most of Gravity Lift
+Making the Most of Horizon’s Gravity Lift

 Taking into account what we said earlier about weapon accuracy in Gravity Lift, if the enemy has a sniper and you suddenly give them height, you might end up giving them an easier headshot, so bear that in mind.
-Finally, if you fancy trolling your friends, you can drop Gravity Lift on your allies if they manage to get to a care package before you and you want first dibs on the loot.
+Finally, if you fancy trolling your friends, you can drop Gravity Lift on your allies to give them a shock.
+This is perfect for securing the care package for yourself if you want first dibs and they are closer.

-When thrown on enemies affected by Black Hole and you should encourage your team to launch them.
+When thrown on enemies affected by Black Hole, Ordinances are god tier.
+You should encourage your team to launch them.
 Thermite Grenades and Arc Stars will be the quickest to land, but if you think you have the four seconds to land an 100 damage grenade, then do so.
 While all players will be affected by the pull of the Black Hole, grenades and bullets are not.